Upset with Barcelona, Atlético says it wants Griezmann back

-BARCELONA, Spain (AP) — Barcelona’s attempt to sign Antoine Griezmann has hit a setback after Atlético Madrid accused the Catalan club of negotiating with the player without its consent before his contract was over.
+BARCELONA, Spain (AP) — Barcelona’s attempt to sign Antoine Griezman hit a setback after Atlético Madrid accused the Catalan club of negotiating with the player without its consent before his contract was over.

 Barcelona club president Josep Maria Bartomeu confirmed Friday the club is trying to sign the France forward, but Atlético told Griezmann’s staff the player must report to the start of the team’s preseason on Sunday “in compliance with his contractual obligations.”